ChristopherGLewis/ZertoModule/README.md

 Currently this module support Zerto Virtual Replication 4.5 and 5.0

 ## Release Notes
+**1.0.5** - Added ZertoTaskStates enum, Get-ZertoTaskState.
+Need to dupe this code for othe enums.

+**1.0.4** - Added a ":" to "." replace for ZertoTask api.
+Tasks returned by Zerto can contain a ":", but the API only uses "."

+**1.0.3** - Added $env:ZertoVersion for deprication/new features.
+Fixed ResourceReport API.

 **1.0.2** - Updated for Zerto 5.0u2 release.

 **1.0.1** - Added Connect-ZertoZVM and Disconnect-ZertoZVM.